CLI Reference#

 Without --force (interactive mode):

-⚠️ WARNING: You are about to DROP and RECREATE the database 'myapp'
+WARNING: about to DROP and RECREATE database "myapp".
+This deletes all data.

 You must type the exact database name.
 Typos cancel the operation.